Azure/azure-docs-sdk-dotnet/api/overview/azure/identity-readme.md

 Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the editor.
 Applications using the `DefaultAzureCredential` or the `VisualStudioCodeCredential` can then use this account to authenticate calls in their application when running locally.

-To authenticate in Visual Studio Code, ensure **version 0.9.11 or earlier** of the Azure Account extension is installed.
-To track progress toward supporting newer extension versions, see [this GitHub issue](https://github.com/Azure/azure-sdk-for-net/issues/27263).
-Once installed, open the **Command Palette** and run the **Azure: Sign In** command.
+It's a [known issue](https://github.com/Azure/azure-sdk-for-net/issues/27263) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
+A long-term fix to this problem is in progress.
+In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-the-azure-cli).

 #### Authenticating via the Azure CLI

 Developers coding outside of an IDE can also use the [Azure CLI][azure_cli] to authenticate.
 Applications using the `DefaultAzureCredential` or the `AzureCliCredential` can then use this account to authenticate calls in their application when running locally.

 To authenticate with the [Azure CLI][azure_cli], users can run the command `az login`.
-For users running on a system with a default web browser the azure cli will launch the browser to authenticate the user.
+For users running on a system with a default web browser, the Azure CLI will launch the browser to authenticate the user.

 ![Azure CLI Account Sign In][azure_cli_login_image]